aaronland/go-ucd-username/README.md

 ## What is this thing?

+`go-ucd-username` generates ASCII URI-safe aliases for Unicode usernames containing non-alphanumeric characters by converting them in to ASCII equivalents using the [go-ucd]() package.

 ### Example

-Given the string `mr. 😁 / ../test 🚀 㐖`
+Given the string `mr. 😁 / ../test 🚀 㐖` the following would happen:

 ```
 2016/10/03 07:51:15 PARSE mr. 😁 / ../test 🚀 㐖